Semidefinite programming relaxations for quantum correlations: Quantum nonlocality

 The key component in this discussion is to first find the Tsirelson bound $\beta_Q$ and then find an SOS decomposition of the form of Eq.~\eqref{SOSdecomp}.
 By considering a sufficiently high level of the NPA hierarchy, one can often recover $\beta_Q$.
 To verify that the bound returned by the NPA hierarchy is optimal, one can for example match it with an explicit quantum strategy for the Bell test.
 Then, an SOS decomposition can also be extracted.
 As we have seen in Section~\ref{sec:NoncommutativePoly}, such SOS decompositions correspond to the dual of a noncommutative polynomial optimisation problem.
 By considering both primals and duals \cite{Doherty2008b} of the NPA hierarchy, one can systematically approach the problem.
-Indeed, this can even be done analytically for some Bell inequalities by identifying a suitable relaxation level \cite{Yang2013,Bamps2015}.
+Indeed, this can be done analytically even for some Bell inequalities by identifying a suitable relaxation level \cite{Yang2013,Bamps2015}.
 In particular, explicit SOS decompositions have been reported for the tilted CHSH inequalities \cite{Yang2013, Bamps2015}, a three party facet Bell inequality without a quantum violation \cite{Almeida2010}, multi-outcome generalisations of the CHSH inequality \cite{Kaniewski2019maximalnonlocality}, chained Bell inequalities \cite{Supic2016} and Bell inequalities tailored for graph states \cite{Baccari2020}.
-Notably, however, this SDP approach is not in general guaranteed to lead to a self-testing statement for both states and measurements.
+Further methods have also been developed to generate Bell inequalities that will always admit SOS decompositions~\cite{Barizien2023}, resulting in a method to design Bell inequalities to self-test a given quantum state.
+Notably, however, this general SDP approach is not guaranteed to lead to a self-testing statement for both states and measurements.